-There is one more musical instrument in the app, which is played with a keyboard and is even larger than the piano.
+There is one more musical instrument in the app which is played with a keyboard and is even larger than the piano.
 Have you discovered it yet?
 The pipe organ is the largest musical instrument.
 You will usually find it in a church or a special concert hall.

-The sounds of the pipe organ are made by the pipes and there can be several thousand pipes in a large one.
+The sounds of the pipe organ are made by the pipes, and there can be several thousand pipes in a large one.
 It is not easy to play.
-The organist plays on several keyboards, and there is even a keyboard played with the feet, known as the "pedal".

-You can hear the heavenly sounds of the pipe organ by pressing the star in the landscape on the app.
+The organist plays on several keyboards that are called "manuals" and are arranged like stairs.
+There is even a keyboard played with the feet, known as the "pedals."
+You can hear the heavenly sounds of the pipe organ by pressing the star in the starry sky on the app.

-Johann Sebastian Bach (1685-1750) was, among other things, an organ virtuoso.
-Today he is also known as one of the greatest composers of all time.
-Particularly famous are his six Brandenburg Concertos, his suites for cello, his preludes and fugues, and the "Goldberg Variations" for piano.
-In addition to his "secular" music, Bach loved composing music for the church.
-While cantor at the Thomaskirche in Leipzig, Germany, he composed his masterworks of sacred music: the "St. John Passion," the "Mass in B Minor," the "Christmas Oratorio".

-And, of course, many organ sonatas.
-Through the app's starry sky, you can hear the slow movement from Sonata No. 2.
+Johann Sebastian Bach (1685-1750) was an organ virtuoso.
+Today, however, he is mainly known as one of the greatest composers of all time.
+He composed many different works.
+Apart from his Preludes and Fugues for cembalo and his sonatas for organ he also composed a lot of music for the church.
+While cantor at the Thomaskirche in Leipzig, Germany, he composed his masterworks of sacred music: the "St. John Passion," the "Mass in B Minor," the "Christmas Oratorio" and many more.
+Through the app's starry sky, you can hear the slow movement from the Organ Sonata No. 2.